Md-Maruf-1727/customer-churn-prediction-ml/README.md

 ## 🎯 Overview

 **ChurnGuard AI** is a production-ready machine learning system that predicts whether a telecom customer will churn (leave the service).
-Built on IBM's Telco Customer Churn dataset (7,032 customers), it combines thorough data analysis with an XGBoost classifier to deliver actionable predictions through both a REST API and interactive dashboards.
+Built on IBM's Telco Customer Churn dataset (7,032 customers), it combines thorough data analysis with an XGBoost classifier to deliver actionable predictions through both a FastAPI backend and interactive dashboards.

 **Who is this for?**
 - 📊 **Business teams** — Get instant churn risk scores to prioritize retention campaigns
-- 🧑‍💻 **Developers** — Integrate predictions into any system via the REST API
+- 🧑‍💻 **Developers** — Integrate predictions into any system via the FastAPI endpoint
 - 📈 **Data scientists** — Study a clean, end-to-end ML workflow from raw data to deployment

 ---